vlang/v/doc/docs.md

 `http.get` returns `!http.Response`.
 Because `!` follows the call, the
 error will be propagated to the caller of `f`.
-When using `?` after a function call producing an optional, the enclosing function must return an optional as well.
+When using `?` after a function call producing an option, the enclosing function must return an option as well.
 If error propagation is used in the `main()` function it will `panic` instead, since the error cannot be propagated any further.